Student Support Services FAQs

 - What is SSS?

 - Funded through a grant received from the U.S. Department of Education, SSS helps college students persist and graduate from college.
-The program at WKU serves 225 students and provides the following services: academic advisement, personal counseling, tutoring, access to cultural events, services for students with disabilities, restricted sections of University Experience (UE 175), peer mentoring and supplemental financial assistance.
+The program at WKU serves 225 students and provides the following services: academic advisement, personal counseling, services for students with disabilities, restricted sections of University Experience (UC 175), peer mentoring and supplemental financial assistance.

 - What is TRIO?